 The plaintiffs are asking the court to enjoin the Commerce Department from including the citizenship question on the 2020 Census until the Department has published a “full and complete” Privacy Impact Assessment.

 On January 18, the plaintiffs filed a motion for preliminary injunction.
 On February 11, the court denied the plaintiffs' request to enjoin the Commerce Department from including the citizenship question to the 2020 Census.

 On February 21, EPIC filed an appeal in the United States Court of Appeals for the District of Columbia Circuit, asking the court to review the district court's decision to deny preliminary relief.
-Oral argument is set for May 8, 2019.
+Oral argument was heard on May 8, 2019.

 - Complaint (November 20, 2018)

 - Motion for Preliminary Junction (January 18, 2019)